soderlind/super-admin-all-sites-menu/README.md

 ### 1.1.0

-- Lazy loaded the subsite menu, using IntersectionObserver and AJAX.
+- Lazy load the subsite menu, using IntersectionObserver and AJAX.
 - Make subsites menu scrollable.

 ### 1.0.x